stationeering-systems/.github/profile/README.md

-# Stationeering IC10 Systems Library
+# Stationeering Systems IC10 Systems Library

 > Note: This project is unaffiliated with [stationeering.com](https://stationeering.com) or other external Stationeers initiatives.
 All systems and documentation are independently developed and focused on modular, resilient IC10-based control for advanced infrastructure design.